electron/forge/README.md

 electron-forge publish
 ```

 This will `make` your project and publish any generated artifacts.
-By default it will publish to GitHub but you can change the publish target with `--target=YourTarget`.
+By default it will publish to
+GitHub, but you can change the publish target(s) with `--target=YourTarget,YourTarget2`, where the
+value is a comma-separated list of targets.

 # Config